Invisible Innovation In India

 This is a new way to organize work.
 An example is the global services delivery model in which tasks that were previously geographically collocated are taken up, broken into parts, send around the world where the expertise of the cost structure exists and then reintegrated.

-If product for end users is the visible tip of the innovation iceberg, then India is well represented in invisible, large, submerged portion of the innovation iceberg.
+If the product for end users is the visible tip of the innovation iceberg, then India is well represented in invisible, large, submerged portion of the innovation iceberg.

 If the Research and Development team is going to be in India and China, and also the markets for many of these products, then at some point of time the top management team will also need to be based out of India or China.
+These logical conclusions are encouraging!

-The fact that professionals from India have successfully steered innovation outside the country, shows that Indians do not lack the capability or aptitude and given the right environment and eco system that is required to foster sustainable innovation, India can become a global hub for innovation just like it has become a global hub for back office services and software development.
+The fact that professionals from India have successfully steered innovation outside the country, shows that Indians do not lack the capability or aptitude and given the right environment and ecosystem that is required to foster sustainable innovation, India can become a global hub for innovation just like it has become a global hub for back-office services and software development.

-Of course Indians are moving up the value chain, but it is mostly attributed to will and determination of a select few.
+Of course, Indians are moving up the value chain, but it is mostly attributed to will and determination of a select few.
 We look forward to the times when innovations become a norm in the Indian society rather than remaining an exception.